reidjohnson/hpipy/docs/source/user_guide/neural_network.rst

 Creating the Index
 ------------------

-Create a Neural Network-based index using either approach:
+Create a neural network-based index using either approach:

 .. code-block:: python